mDeram/2DMapEditor/README.md

 ---

+## Building

+Builds are done using the "Release" script that itself uses [boon](https://github.com/camchenry/boon).
+Running `./Release` will create a folder named "release", using `./Release -z` will zip the folders contained in the release folder.

+---

 ## Project Status

 The project is currently finished, however feel free to open an issue if you encounter one.
 No features will be added.